hugozylberajch/NumberlinkSolver/Numberlink/readme.txt

-TASK 6 :

-D'abord créer le Numberlink en initialisant :
+Create the Numberlink by initializing :
-- la map = matrice qui contient 0 ou le numéro du label
-- créer un objet Numberlink appellé "test" avec le constructeur qui prend en paramètre (largeur du Numberlink,Hauteur du Numberlink,Nombre de label,la map)
+- the initial map = matrix that contains 0s and the labels number
+- Create the numberlink with parameters : (width ,height ,Number of labels ,map)

-Pour afficher le Numberlink :
+To display the Numberlink :
 new Image2dViewer(test.CreateNumberlink());

-Initialiser le tableau flow = tableau de taille nombre de label et avec que des 0 dedans.
+Initialize the flow matrix = np.zeros(Number of labels)

-Pour résoudre le Numberlink :
+Sole the Numberlink :
 test.NumberlinkSolver(test.map,test.LabelEndPosition(),test.LabelFirstPosition(),0,flow)

-TASK 7 : (a)

-test.CountNumberlink()

-(b)

-test.LessThanK(k)